MDOCS Picks: "Serial" Reflections

 work, allowing us to learn more about emerging trends from those who help create them.

-The New York Times claimed Serial [Season 1] to be the “most popular podcast in the history of its form.”
-Receiving high accolades such as the Peabody award, Season 1 (2014) averaged 1.5 million listeners an episode, an unprecedented amount.
+The New York Times claimed Serial [season 1] to be the “most popular podcast in the history of its form.”
+Receiving high accolades such as the Peabody Award, Season 1 (2014) averaged 1.5 million listeners per episode, an unprecedented amount.
 Season 2 has surpassed that record with 3.1 million downloads in its first week, and 5 million listeners on Pandora alone.

 Although this milestone represents a peak in podcast popularity, the Pew Research

 Center conducted research that found the audience for the medium has actually grown

 At a point where new podcasts pop up every day, rich with content and exploration...